Rinzler8x/Fitness-Logger/README.md

 # Fitness logger

 Fitness Logger is your comprehensive fitness companion designed to help you achieve your health and wellness goals effectively.
-Whether you're a seasoned gym-goer or just starting your fitness journey, FitLog provides the tools and insights you need to stay on track and reach your milestones.
+Whether you're a seasoned gym-goer or just starting your fitness journey, Fitness Logger provides the tools and insights you need to stay on track and reach your milestones.

 [Tech Stack: C++, Visual Studio]